Skip to Content

 Conclusion

 Microorganisms play a vital role in our well-being.
 New studies link our gut microbiomes directly to our physical and mental health.
-(Source) Soil science is continuously evolving and new discoveries continue to emerge regarding the critical role of soil biota.
-The best thing a human can do to soil is to leave it be as much as possible.
+(Source) Soil science is continuously evolving, and discoveries continue to emerge regarding the critical role of soil biota.
+The best thing humans can do to soil is leave it as much as possible.
 If we do get involved with digging it up, our default must be to add new life.